Take the Lead in Your Life

 There’s no better way to set the next goal than by climbing the ranks.

 Nationally recognized as an Honor Unit with Distinction, our JROTC program helps boys define what leadership means to them, while reinforcing personal responsibility and service to the community.
-Cadets can execute the leadership skills and techniques they learn in the classroom and far beyond in college and their future careers.
+Cadets at our military academy can execute the leadership skills and techniques they learn in the classroom and far beyond in college and their future careers.
+Beyond application to service careers, these leadership skills apply to business and all professional fields.

-The military components of Army and Navy Academy provide an important rites of passage, habit and structure, attention to personal appearance, good manners, peer leadership, and mentoring.
+The military components of Army and Navy Academy provide an important rites of passage, habit and structure, attention to personal appearance, good manners, and peer leadership.

 To better understand the differences between JROTC and ROTC, please view our blogs on related topics.

-Leadership training is woven into the academic day in the Leadership Education Training (LET) class.
+In a military school environment, leadership training is woven into all aspects of campus life and the academic day in the Leadership Education Training (LET) class.

 The LET program currently includes the U.S. Army’s JROTC (Junior Reserve Officer Training Corps) program.
 This includes: first-aid/CPR training, time management, team building, leadership training used in the corporate world, and a character development program designed by our administration.